 - First, Tom needs to calculate the value of the new property – the Ethereum.
 Remember, cryptocurrency is treated as property for tax purposes.
 In this case, Tom’s new property is 20 ETH units worth $8,000 (20 X $400)

-- Subtract $4,000 from $8,000 leaves Tom with $4,000 that needs to be reported on a form schedule D because it is subject to capital gains tax
+- Subtracting $4,000 from $8,000 leaves Tom with $4,000 that needs to be reported on a Form Schedule D because it is subject to capital gains tax

 Buying and selling NFTs are OFTEN taxable events